evisdrenova/solidity-dapp/README.md

-dApp I built to learn solidity and mint some "Evis Drenova" tokens on the testnet and ropsten.
+dApp I built to learn solidity and mint some "Evis Drenova" tokens on the eth testnet and ropsten.